The information on this page is for students. Please click here to access our AI Guidance for Teachers.

 As a Search Tool

-- AI chatbots have limited datasets, excluding most scholarly publications.
+- AI chatbots have limited datasets, excluding many scholarly publications or current academic journals.

 - They lack true understanding and can’t distinguish reliable sources.